 How Universal Credit can improve

-7Personal loans made through Universal Credit feature APRs of 10.97%-35.93%.
-All personal loans have a 4.25% to 8% origination fee, which is deducted from the loan proceeds.
+7Personal loans made through Universal Credit feature Annual Percentage Rates (APRs) of 11.69%-35.99%.
+All personal loans have a 5.25% to 9.99% origination fee, which is deducted from the loan proceeds.
 Lowest rates require Autopay and paying off a portion of existing debt directly.
-For example, if you receive a $10,000 loan with a 36-month term and a 17.98% APR (which includes a 14.32% yearly interest rate and a 5% one-time origination fee), you would receive $9,500 in your account and would have a required monthly payment of $343.33.
-Over the life of the loan, your payments would total $12,359.97.
+Loans feature repayment terms of 36 to 60 months.
+For example, if you receive a $10,000 loan with a 36-month term and a 28.47% APR (which includes a 22.99% yearly interest rate and a 7% one-time origination fee), you would receive $9,300 in your account and would have a required monthly payment of $387.05.
+Over the life of the loan, your payments would total $13,933.62.
 The APR on your loan may be higher or lower and your loan offers may not have multiple term lengths available.
 Actual rate depends on credit score, credit usage history, loan term, and other factors.
 Late payments or subsequent charges and fees may increase the cost of your fixed rate loan.
 There is no fee or penalty for repaying a loan early.
+8Your loan terms are not guaranteed and are subject to our verification and review process.
+You may be asked to provide additional documents to enable us to verify your income and your identity.
+You may be required to have some of your funds sent directly to pay off your credit cards.
+This rate includes an Autopay APR reduction of 0.5%.
+By enrolling in Autopay your payments will be automatically deducted from your bank account.
+Selecting Autopay is optional.
+Annual Percentage Rate is inclusive of a loan origination fee, which is deducted from the loan proceeds.
+Late payments or subsequent charges and fees may increase the cost of your fixed rate loan.
+Personal loans made by Universal Credit's lending partners.
 Information on Universal Credit's lending partners can be found at https://www.universal-credit.